trigeorgis/ComParE2017/README.md

 ranging from 12 to 84 years old.
 Overall, the corpus consists of ~11,000 (11283) audio recordings.

+The 3rd challenge comprises recordings of snore sounds of individuals by their excitation location within the upper airways.
+The task is to classify 4 different types of snoring, which are defined based on the VOTE scheme.
+There are 843 snore events from 224 subjects.

 1. [Installation](#installation)
 2. [Methodology](#methodology)
 3. [Running](#running)